liqnetTech/crowdsale/README.md

 # crowdsale
-Solidity sources of smart contracts
+Solidity sources of LIQNET ICO smart contracts
+Main contracts is a liqnetcoin & liqnetCrowdsale.